 (5) It is up to the applicant to provide the necessary information about the work to be accredited.
 The onus is on the office carrying out the accreditation process to show that an application for accreditation does not meet the requirements.
+Decisions on academic certificates from outside Germany are to be made with reference to the assessment criteria set out by the Zentralstelle für ausländisches Bildungswesen at the secretariat of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder of the Federal Republic of Germany (ZAB).

-(6) For credit points from senior studies (Kontaktstudien) to be credited to a university study program, paragraphs (1), (2)(4)(1-3) and (5) apply accordingly, if the prerequisites for admission to university were met at the time of crediting.
+(6) For credit points from senior studies (Kontaktstudien) to be credited to a university degree program, paragraphs (1), (2)(4)(1-3) and (5) apply accordingly, if the prerequisites for admission to university were met at the time of crediting.